luvemil/forum-crawler/README.md

 # forum-crawler

-A simple crawler for phpBB forum
+A simple crawler for phpBB forums

 # Usage